davewatters/js-blackjack/README.md

 # Blackjack

-## A Simple Blackjack Game written in JavaScript
+## A Simple Blackjack game written in JavaScript

 You can view the Blackjack live site [HERE.](https://davewatters.github.io/blackjack)